Easy Sandwich Bread Recipe

 To freeze this bread after baking, make recipe in entirety.
 After the loaves have cooled completely, place into an airtight container or bag and freeze.
 Will last in the freezer for up to 3 months.
 To defrost, simply transfer bread from freezer to fridge until its fully defrosted.
 If you’re wanting to use this bread for sandwiches, I recommend cutting into slices before freezing.

-Other Bread Recipes You Will Love:
+More Bread Recipes you will Love:

 Sliced white bread